MichelleGlauser/curriculum/_templates/projects.md

 In this project, you will (what they will do) and practice (what they will practice) in order to (what they will learn).

 ### Context
-- This is what you already know, and we are building on top of it
+- This is what you already know, and we are building on top of it.
 - This is why you are building this app.
-- This is the value to your future self if you do this lab exercise
+- This is the value to your future self if you do this lab exercise.

 ### Basic Requirements
-1. Aprpentices will obtain a code review by asking for a code review using the Techtoncia #tech-help Slack Channel.
+1. Apprentices will obtain a code review by asking for a code review using the Techtonica #tech-help Slack channel.
-2. Aprpentices will submit project by Friday of the week that it is assigned.
+2. Apprentices will submit project by Friday of the week that it is assigned.

 ## Setup Instructions (DO NOT DELETE - GOES IN EVERY PROJECT)
 Use the Terminal for navigating around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.